 After the Kivilev, I generally feel in need of a vacation.
 This year was no exception.
 My beloved was also much in need of some down time in a WiFi free zone.
 Back in October I had booked a ridiculously inexpensive trip to Barcelona to go and watch my first MotoGP live.
 Now, I’ve written almost nothing about MotoGP this season but that doesn’t mean to say I haven’t been glued to the action on the wide screen so I was really looking forward to this trip.
 Rather than drive, we had decided to fly to Barcelona and hire a car.
 We arrived late on the Thursday evening and drove straight to our hotel, just down the coast from Lloret del Mar.

-The resort was busier than anticipated particularly with bus loads of tourists from all over Europe including what seemed like thousands of kids taking part in a local football tournament.
-Indeed, we had a team from Nice staying in our hotel.
+The resort was busier than anticipated, particularly with bus loads of tourists from all over Europe, including what seemed like thousands of kids taking part in a local football tournament.
+Indeed, we even had a team from Nice staying in our hotel.
 The resort was also ridiculously cheap by comparison with here.
 For example, we never paid more than a euro for coffee while here the cheapest is Euro 1.40.
 Just don’t get me started on the price of alcohol.
-Needless to say, you could easily get blind drunk on ten euros and have change to spare.
+Needless to say, you could easily get blind drunk on 10 euros and have change to spare.